Interim Batasang Pambansa

-The Interim Batasang Pambansa (IBP) (English: Interim National Assembly) was the legislature of the Republic of the Philippines from its inauguration on June 12, 1978, to June 5, 1984.
-It served as a transitional legislative body mandated by the 1973 Constitution as the Philippines shifted from a presidential to a semi-presidential form of government.
+The Interim Batasang Pambansa (IBP; Interim National Assembly) was the national legislature of the Philippines from June 12, 1978, until June 5, 1984.
+Established under the 1973 Constitution, it served as a transitional legislative body during the country's shift from a presidential to a parliamentary-oriented system of government.

-The IBP was preceded by the Interim National Assembly that briefly was the de jure body established in the original text of the 1973 Constitution, was never convened and effectively superseded by a series of nine constitutional amendments ratified through a referendum plebiscite held from October 16 to 17, 1976.
+The IBP was preceded by the Interim National Assembly, a de jure legislative body provided for in the original text of the 1973 Constitution.
+However, it was never convened and was effectively superseded by a series of nine constitutional amendments ratified in a referendum-plebiscite held on October 16–17, 1976.